michaeltraxler/cadence_tools/README.md

 Here I collect some small programms which convert from and too cadence/lattice/xilinx tools.

 * allegro_net_2_lpf.pl:
   converts a netlist from allegro to and .lpf file to be read by lattice design tools

+* net_2_lpf.pl:
+  converts a netlist (wirelist) Orcad to and .lpf file to be read by lattice design tools

 * find_resistor_pair.pl: